 Our culinary program is given the same attention to detail that defines our expedition program.
 With a commitment to deliver great and varied meals onboard our vessels our guests enjoy a comprehensive and carefully crafted menu.
 Our sourcing of sustainable (especially seafood) and local products further enhances both the social connection as well as the product quality of our menus.
 This commitment requires continual research and outreach to provisioners around the world, keeping our team on the leading edge of both ethical and sustainable procurement.
 Working alongside our team of chefs, is our hospitality team who excel in the realm of food and wine pairing.
 Looking for a craft wine?
 Try one of our select labels available by special request.

-Our Wellness Program incorporates spa services with a registered massage therapist (offering deep tissue, Swedish, hot rock and therapeutic massage), sauna, hot water spa, refreshing salt-water plunge pool, fitness/yoga program and a full offering of whole foods prepared in a healthy way by our leading culinary team of experienced chefs.
+Our Wellness Program incorporates spa services with a registered massage therapist (offering deep tissue, Swedish, hot rock and therapeutic massage), sauna, Jacuzzi, refreshing salt-water plunge pool, fitness/yoga program and a full offering of whole foods prepared in a healthy way by our leading culinary team of experienced chefs.
 Having the option to start and end each day with healthy and whole food options, provide the base for your system to be running optimally.

 Daily yoga, fitness sessions, onshore hikes to stretch your legs, breaking trail onshore with snowshoes and optional participation in our sea kayak and SUP program all provide exceptional opportunities to allow our guests to keep their current or intended fitness goals as part of their onboard experience.
 A body in motion stays in motion and we believe our Active Movement approach will revitalize any fitness regime.